mattbierner/blog.mattbierner.com/_posts/2015-09-19-stupid-template-tricks-stdintegral_constant-user-defined-literal.md

 struct ParseNumber<'0', 'B', digits...> : BaseAndDigits<2, digits...> { };
 ```

 This gets rid of the prefix, but the digits may still be hex characters or contain `'` digit separators.
 Here's where the `GetDigits` function comes in. `GetDigits` maps the raw character digits of the literal to a sequence of unsigned integer values.
-Separator characters are ignored while all other characters are converted numbers with `digit_to_value`.
+Separator characters are ignored while all other characters are converted to numbers with `digit_to_value`.

 ```cpp
 constexpr unsigned digit_to_value(char c) {